Channel Tunnel: Ventilation, cooling and drainage

-The ventilation system maintains the air pressure in the service tunnel higher than in the rail tunnels, so that in the event of a fire, smoke does not enter the service tunnel from the rail tunnels.
+The ventilation system maintains greater air pressure in the service tunnel than in the rail tunnels, so that in the event of a fire, smoke does not enter the service tunnel from the rail tunnels.
+There is a normal ventilating system and a supplementary system.
+Twin fans are mounted in vertical shafts where digging for the tunnel began, on both sides of the channel: two in Sangatte, France, and two more at Shakespeare Cliff, UK.
+The normal ventilating system is connected direct to the service tunnel and provides fresh air through the cross- passages into the running tunnels, where it is dispersed by the piston effect of the train and shuttle movements.
+Only one fan on each side is ever running, the second being available as a backup.
+The supplementary ventilating system is a separate emergency system and can be used to control smoke or supply emergency air within the tunnels.
+On both systems, the fans are normally run on supply mode, pulling in air from the outside, but they can also be used in extraction mode to remove smoke or fumes from the tunnels.

 Two cooling water pipes in each rail tunnel circulate chilled water to remove heat generated by the rail traffic.
 Pumping stations remove water in the tunnels from rain, seepage, and so on.

-During the design stage of the tunnel, engineers found that its aerodynamic properties and the heat generated by high-speed trains as they passed through it would raise the temperature inside the tunnel to 50 C. As well as making the trains "unbearably warm" for passengers this also presented a risk of equipment failure and track distortion.
+During the design stage of the tunnel, engineers found that its aerodynamic properties and the heat generated by high-speed trains as they passed through it would raise the temperature inside the tunnel to 50 C. As well as making the trains "unbearably warm" for passengers, this also presented a risk of equipment failure and track distortion.
 To cool the tunnel to below 35 C, engineers installed 480 km of 61 cm diameter cooling pipes carrying 84 e6l of water.
-The network—Europe's largest cooling system—was supplied by eight York Titan chillers running on R22, a Hydrochlorofluorocarbon (HCFC) refrigerant gas.
+The network—Europe's largest cooling system—was supplied by eight York Titan chillers running on R22, a hydrochlorofluorocarbon (HCFC) refrigerant gas.